TracyGJG/Advent/README.md

 # Advent
-An Adevnt Calendar based on vanilla JavaScript
+An Advent Calendar based on vanilla JavaScript